project-repo/cagebreak/Bugs.md

 the same time increasing the feature set.

-PS: As a side effect, this would allow quirky statements such as `bind dbind r hsplit` which would bind the d key to binding the r key to split the output...
+PS: As a side effect, this would allow quirky statements such as `bind d bind r hsplit` which would bind the d key to binding the r key to split the output...
 ```